Small Learning Communities Model

 - All students will have access to elective programs outside of the House core: Foreign Language, Visual and Performing Arts, PE/Athletics and other elective offerings.

-- To the greatest extent possible, all Special Education students will be incorporated in the Houses and all case managers will serve students from a specific 9/10 House.
+- Special Education students will be incorporated in the Houses and all case managers will serve students from a specific 9/10 House.

 - The focus of the school’s efforts and the allocation of its resources will be to realize the school’s Cornerstones: Personalization, Equity, Academic Rigor and Shared Decision-Making.